View the available CPU speed governors for the first CPU core

 Crontab

-Crontab Guru Crontab is a time-based job scheduling program used in Unix-like operating systems to schedule recurring tasks or jobs.
-The name "crontab" comes from "cron," the daemon (background process) that runs scheduled tasks, and "tab," which is short for "table" since the scheduling information is organized in tabular form.
+Overview: Crontab is a time-based job scheduling program in Unix-like operating systems, allowing users to automate recurring tasks.
+The term "crontab" combines "cron" (the daemon that executes scheduled tasks) and "tab" (short for table, as the scheduling information is organized in a tabular format).

-With crontab, users can schedule scripts, commands, or programs to run at specified intervals or times, such as daily, weekly, monthly, or even at specific minutes within an hour.
-This makes it particularly useful for automating repetitive tasks, maintenance activities, or any operation that needs to be executed on a regular basis.
+Usage: Crontab is ideal for scheduling scripts, commands, or programs to run at specified intervals (e.g., daily, weekly, monthly, or specific minutes within an hour).
+It is particularly useful for automating repetitive tasks and maintenance activities.

-• Command: The actual command or script to be executed at the specified time and date.
+• Command: The command or script to execute

-To schedule a task, you need to add a line to your crontab file following this format.
-Each field is separated by spaces or tabs, and you can use asterisks (*) to represent any value.
+Scheduling a Task: To schedule a task, add a line to your crontab file using the specified format.
+Fields are separated by spaces or tabs, and asterisks (*) can be used to represent any value.

-Remember to run the crontab -e command to edit the crontab file for the current user.
+Editing Crontab: Use the command crontab -e to edit the crontab file for the current user.

 Last updated